 - Other factors: Parental responsibilities (if any), standard of living, and property division can also play a role in what the court determines to be a fair spousal support agreement.

-Extenuating circumstances may also be considered, depending upon what you and your attorney present in divorce proceedings.
+Extenuating circumstances may also be considered, depending on what you and your attorney present in divorce proceedings.
 No two families are the same, so make sure to work with a lawyer who will represent you and work to find a solution that meets your needs.
-Weinberg, Kaplan & Smith, P.A. strives to be such a firm.
+At Weinberg, Kaplan & Smith, P.A., we strive to do just that.